Ghugot/servicesio/README.md

 Of course, the _json_ final rendering is still exactly the same.

-We can now easily enrich the data response everywhere :
+Let's now enrich the data response everywhere with a new _UserView_ :

 ``` php
 namespace MyBundle\View;